isomerpages/mlaw-corp/news/others/_posts/2018-03-06-videos-on-criminal-justice-reform-bill-and-the-evidence-amendment-bill.md

 collection_name: news
 ---

+Videos on Criminal Justice Reform Bill and The Evidence (Amendment) Bill
+---

 6 Mar 2018 Posted in [Others](/news/others)

 On 28 February 2018, the Ministry of Law tabled the Criminal Justice Reform Bill and the Evidence (Amendment) Bill in Parliament.
 The 52 proposed amendments arise from an end-to-end review of the criminal justice process, from investigation and court processes, to sentencing.
 These amendments are a major step in the Government's long-term efforts towards a more progressive, balanced and modern criminal justice system.